slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 ## Search for differentially expressed genes

 In their article (Guida et al., 2011), the authors repeated the experiment 6 times for normoxic condition (with O2) and 4 times for hypoxic conditions (without O2).
-Results obtained for all experiments are combined in the file “/shared/projects/ens_hts_2021/data/rnaseqcount_data_diffAnalysis.txt”.
+Results obtained for all experiments are combined in the file “rnaseqcount_data_diffAnalysis.txt”.
 This file will be used to search for differentially expressed genes using the **DESeq2** ([Love *et al*.
 2014](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8)) method.

 The [DESeq package](http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html) provides methods to test for differential expression by use of the negative binonial distribution and a shrinkage estimator for the distribution’s variance.